|204B.03||Manner of nomination.|

 Subdivision 1.
 Amount; dishonored checks; consequences.
 Except as provided by subdivision 2, a filing fee shall be paid by each candidate who files an affidavit of candidacy.
 The fee shall be paid at the time the affidavit is filed.
 The amount of the filing fee shall vary with the office sought as follows:

-(a) for the office of governor, lieutenant governor, attorney general, state auditor, secretary of state, representative in Congress, judge of the Supreme Court, judge of the Court of Appeals, or judge of the district court, $300;
+(a) for the office of governor, lieutenant governor, attorney general, state auditor, state treasurer, secretary of state, representative in Congress, judge of the supreme court, judge of the court of appeals, or judge of the district court, $300;

 (b) for the office of senator in Congress, $400;